-One common misconception about sleep training (also called sleep coaching) is that there’s only one way to do it.
+One common misconception about sleep training babies (also called sleep coaching) is that there’s only one way to do it.
 But this could not be further from the truth!
-In reality, there are a number of ways parents can work to help their babies develop healthy sleep habits.
-Some involve crying, but others involve minimal (or no) tears, and are very gentle.
+In reality, there are a number of ways many parents can work to help their babies develop healthy sleep habits and stop waking up in the middle of the night or taking short naps.
+Some methods involve crying, but others involve little to no tears and are very gentle.

 So what methods should you try with your baby?
-To help you answer that question, we’ve created a sleep training ‘cheat sheet’, complete with a list of the most common sleep training techniques as well as explanations of how they work.
+To help you answer that question, we’ve created a baby sleep training ‘cheat sheet’, complete with a list of the most common sleep training methods as well as explanations of how they work.

 5 Common Sleep Training / Coaching Techniques

 - The Chair Method

 - Extinction/Cry-It-Out (CIO)